Ma Mati Manush

+Original source of the slogan was traced back to Khaleda Zia of BNP, Bangladesh.
+She had coined this slogan as her party tagline during 1991 election in Bangladesh.

 Later, Mamata Banerjee wrote a book in Bengali with the same title.
 Multiple Bengali theatre groups produced dramas with this slogan in the title.
 A song was also recorded, with the same title, to glorify the theme.
 According to a report published in June 2011, it was one of the six most popular political slogans in India at that time.

 History

 With all humility, we congratulate the people of Bengal.
 This is the victory of the Maa Mati Manush of Bengal.
 This is the time to celebrate for the people of Bengal.